GSA/10x/_pages/send-us-an-idea.md

     <img class="display-line-block width-2 tablet:width-3 margin-right-p5 position-relative bottom-2px vertical-align-middle" src="{{ '/assets/img/check.svg' | relative_url }}" alt="check">
     Be as clear and descriptive as possible.</li>
 </ul>

-**For our current round of idea evaluations, 10x is particularly interested in expanding our investment portfolio to include ideas related to:**
-* **Disaster management efforts.** These ideas could include problems or opportunities for improving the management of resources that are critical to the government’s handling of emergencies (preparedness, resilience, response, mitigation, and recovery).
-Areas of interest include how the government might more effectively address the COVID-19 health crisis and ensuing economic damage, as well as natural disasters.
-* **Direct public services.** These are digital services for which the primary customer (or end user) is a member of the public, as opposed to agencies, government systems, or government employees.
-* **Diversity, inclusion, and accessibility.** 10x is particularly interested in ideas that further diversity, inclusion and accessibility for all members of the public.
-Areas of interest could include expanding access to government services for populations that may be traditionally underserved, and/or efforts to ensure equity of service across diverse segments of the population.
-In your submission, we also welcome some initial thoughts on how digital services (software, data, and guidance) can help solve the problem at-hand.

 <h2 class="docs-h2">Need some help?</h2>